Algorithm-hardware co-design of neuromorphic networks with dual memory pathways: Introduction

 The mammalian cortex inspires a potential architectural solution.
 Cortical circuits maintain efficient long-range temporal context through dendritic branches that integrate inputs over a spectrum of timescales, while neuronal populations exhibit correspondingly heterogeneous temporal constants that shape fast somatic spiking without requiring dense global recurrence \citep{london2005dendritic,murray2014hierarchy, zheng2024temporal}.
 Recent evidence suggests that cortical networks dynamically recruit fast and slow computational pathways according to task demands, revealing a functional organization built around multiple interacting timescales \cite{sartzetaki2025human,cook2025brainlike}.
 We distill this into a functional abstraction: pair fast spiking dynamics with compact temporal memory.
-Following this abstraction, we introduce a memory-augmented spiking architecture in which each layer maintains a low-dimensional state vector \( m \in \mathbb{R}^d \), with \( d \ll N \) for a layer of \( N \) spiking neurons.
-This state evolves under well-conditioned slow dynamics and feeds back as an additional input current to the neurons.
-Rather than storing full spike histories or broadcasting dense recurrent activity, the network compresses recent activity into a few slow modes and exposes that compressed context at each timestep.
+Following this abstraction, we introduce a memory-augmented spiking architecture in which each layer maintains a low-dimensional state vector \( m \in \mathbb{R}^d \), with \( d \ll N \) for a layer of \( N \) spiking neurons. { This state evolves under well-conditioned slow dynamics and feeds back as an additional input current to the neurons, acting as a compact {linear} slow pathway that provides shared context and modulates fast spiking within each layer.
+This deployment-oriented fast/slow decomposition enables controllable trade-offs between memory footprint, and accuracy under tight resource budgets.} Rather than storing full spike histories or broadcasting dense recurrent activity, the network compresses recent activity into a few slow modes and exposes that compressed context at each timestep. {This dual memory pathway (DMP) architecture is motivated by long-horizon temporal memory under stringent hardware constraints, and is thus tailored to regimes in which long-range temporal dependencies are the primary limiting factor. }

 To fully exploit the advantages afforded by this memory architecture, we introduce a digital near-memory-compute architecture that employs heterogeneous dataflow optimization to maximize arithmetic intensity.
 This design overcomes limitations of prior hardware, in which conventional recurrent SNN accelerators must scale both parameter storage and computation quadratically \cite{reckon}, while hardware supporting long learnable delays requires deep buffers in digital implementations \cite{loihi2} or large capacitors in mixed-signal designs \cite{d2024denram}, both significantly increasing energy consumption and chip area.
 The algorithmic structure we propose inherently enables a low-memory-footprint design that avoids these costs.
 Through algorithm-hardware co-design, we empirically observe that our system matches or outperforms recurrent and delay-based SNNs on event-driven auditory classification and long-horizon sequential inference, all while using only a small number of memory states.
 Post-layout simulations of the proposed hardware architecture in an advanced 22FDX technology demonstrate more than $4\times$ higher throughput and over $5\times$ better energy efficiency compared with SOTA designs.